Image

 CVA Reports

-• For CVA equipment purchase or operations and maintenance funded agreements, a quarterly pumpout log would be used to record all pumpouts and calculate the quarterly pumpout gallon report.
+• For CVA equipment purchase or operations and maintenance funded agreements, a quarterly pumpout log will be used to record all pumpouts and calculate the quarterly pumpout gallon report.
 The pumpout log must be submitted with invoices or upon request.

 • For operations and maintenance agreements, the facility will be required to report during the grant award period only.